Counting collisions in random circuit sampling for benchmarking quantum computers: Conclusions and outlook

+\item Is there any workaround to reduce the high sampling cost of collision benchmarks?
+This seems an unavoidable limitation due to the small collision probability.
+Symmetries and more structured circuits (see point \ref{item:peak}) may help reduce the sampling cost but, at the same time, could make classical spoofing easier.
+Moreover, a brute-force way of reducing the wall-clock time of the experiment is exploiting multi-core quantum processors as discussed in Sec.~\ref{sec:supremacy_regime}.

 \item Can one extend our benchmarks beyond quantum computers that are based on the circuit model?
-For example, one could imagine to benchmark analogue quantum devices, quantum simulators, continuous-variable photonic processors, etc., by running a protocol similar to Algorithm \ref{alg:collision_test} or \ref{alg:x_collision_test} but where the random circuit $C$ is replaced by some suitable state preparation procedure that approximately generates a Haar-random state.
+For example, one could imagine benchmarking analog quantum devices, quantum simulators, continuous-variable photonic processors, etc., by running a protocol similar to Algorithm \ref{alg:collision_test} or \ref{alg:x_collision_test} but where the random circuit $C$ is replaced by some suitable state preparation procedure that approximately generates a Haar-random state.\\